 The implementation of another criterion-referenced testing program, the Texas Assessment of Academic Skills (TAAS), shifted the focus of assessment from minimum skills to academic skills.
-The TAAS reading, writing, and mathematics tests were administered in the fall to students in grades 3, 5, 7, 9, and 11.
+The TAAS reading, writing, and mathematics assessments were administered in the fall to students in grades 3, 5, 7, 9, and 11.

-The administration of TAAS was shifted to the spring, and the grades and subjects assessed were reconfigured.
+The administration of TAAS assessments was shifted to the spring, and the grades and subjects assessed were reconfigured.

 TAAS was administered every spring until 2002 to students in grades 3-8 and 10 in reading and mathematics; grades 4, 8, and 10 in writing; and grade 8 in science and social studies.
-Passing the exit level tests in reading, writing, and mathematics at grade 10 was a requirement for graduation.
+Passing the exit level tests in reading, writing, and mathematics at grade 10 was a requirement for high school graduation.

-The State Board of Education (SBOE) approved a plan to develop Spanish-version assessments for grades 3-6.
+The State Board of Education (SBOE) approved a plan to develop Spanish-language versions of assessments for grades 3-6.